Appium vs Selenium—which comes out on top? And, well, what’s the difference?

 That said, both apps (and in fact open-source software in general) both come with major downsides, but we’ll get into that a little further.

-While Selenium and Appium can both be useful for the reasons outlined above, their differences can limit how you may use them.
+While comparing Appium vs Selenium can be useful for the reasons outlined above, their differences can limit how you may use them.
 Consider the following:

 First developed in 2004 by Jason Huggins, Selenium eventually emerged as one of the leading browser automation testing tools.
 Providing not one but many tools in its suite allows for functionality across most modern web browsers.
 This is an important aspect for web developers because it enables them to create functional test cases in a wide range of different languages.
 Selenium supports Python, Ruby, Java, and C# (just to name a few).